-OPES staff integrated information gathered from literature reviews of the professionrelated sources (e.g., previous OA reports, articles, publications) and from interviews with California-licensed cosmetologists to develop a preliminary list of task and knowledge statements.
+OPES staff integrated information gathered from literature reviews of the profession-related sources (e.g., previous OA reports, articles, publications) and from interviews with California-licensed cosmetologists to develop a preliminary list of task and knowledge statements.
 The statements were then organized into major content areas of practice.

 In February 2017, OPES facilitated a workshop with seven California-licensed cosmetologists serving as SMEs from diverse backgrounds (e.g., years licensed, specialty, location of practice) to evaluate the task and knowledge statements for technical accuracy and comprehensiveness.
 The SMEs also assigned each statement to the appropriate content area and verified that the content areas were independent and non-overlapping.
 In addition, these SMEs performed a preliminary linkage of the task and knowledge statements to ensure that every task had a related knowledge and every knowledge statement had a related task.
-Additional task and knowledge statement had a related task.
+Additional task and knowledge statements were created as needed to complete the scope of the content areas.